rieckpil/progmot/content/post/writing-a-book-remotely.md

 In short, this article covers: ,
 - How we self-published this eBook while writing the manuscript in Markdown
 - How we promoted and sold the eBook
-- How we organized ourselves to write the eBook in an asynchronous fashion while having 8hour time spans
+- How we organized ourselves to write the eBook in an asynchronous fashion while having a 8hour time lag
 - General tips, recommendations and lessons learned

 The whole project was (and still is) a lot of fun.
 I learned a ton about AWS and got the chance to connect and work with knowledgeable and nice people.